thboss/Discord-Bot-5v5/README.md

     * Linux command is `sudo apt-get install postgresql`.
     * Windows users can download [here](https://www.postgresql.org/download/windows).

-5. Create a database by running the following commands with the psql tool...
+5. Run the psql tool with `sudo -u postgres psql` and create a database by running the following commands:

     ```sql
     CREATE ROLE csgoleague WITH LOGIN PASSWORD 'yourpassword';